Don’t Wait to Take the Trip

 Solo female traveller international women's day Amsterdam Netherlands

-Photo: Brooke in Nashville for Flytographer.
-Tykesha captures memories with a family photoshoot on vacation in Nashville.
+Photo: Olga in Paris for Flytographer.
+Tykesha captures memories in Paris.

 “For the first time, I was travelling to Europe alone.
 I had some time off and wanted to take full advantage.
 My favorite memory from the trip was the amazing people I met while eating dinner with a local family and taking a Portuguese cooking class. 🍽 I had so much fun discussing so many different topics and bonding with people around the world.
 Though I was travelling solo, I hardly felt alone.